Importance of a Strong CV

 Tailoring Your CV

 We will repeat here once again: avoid the One-Size-Fits-All strategy.
 Instead, focus your efforts on crafting the best possible CV for each job application, separately.
 As every job title is specifically tailored to the employer’s needs, that is how you should approach writing your CV.
 Tailoring also applies to tone and structure.
 If you’re applying for a creative role, consider adding subtle creative wording and design elements.
+Including a well-crafted personal profile at the top of your CV can help showcase your professional identity and make your application stand out.

 The only things that can stay the same in your CVs are the transferable skills.
 These skills and competencies can apply across different roles, industries and sectors, making you a more attractive candidate to potential employers.
 They can showcase your most relevant skills, your adaptability and your versatility.